 They rarely had time for family, themselves and each other.
 Furthermore, they never felt like they were able to give their full attention to either project as they both had competing priorities.

 This mental clutter was far from the minimalist lives they sought out to live.
 So in May 2018, they knew they had to get out of “The More Virus” again and have the courage to quit one of their projects.

 In the end, they decided to close Fairlings so they could get back to creating content for TMV without the added pressure of running a warehouse.

-Maša and Michael are now at the stage where they just want to learn and create honest and transformational content.
+Maša and Michael were at the stage where they just wanted to learn and create honest and transformational content.

 There’s so much noise in the world, and it feels like the internet is swamped with click-bait articles to drive traffic and sell ads purely.

 They love the idea of minimalist blogging, which is the process of creating a body of work that they’re genuinely proud of.
 Something that’s pure and unique to how they see the world.

 This approach to blogging, inspired them to write about why they don’t want kids, how to raise a vegan dog, and an argument to wear the same clothes every day.

 Through six months of focused writing, the couple realised that it was time to change their environment and start making plans to move to Slovenia.

 They had a greater vision for The Minimalist Vegan which involved investing more time into their mission of inspiring people to live with less stuff and more compassion.